 Dogmin therefore allows THERMOCALC to behave like a G-minimiser, such as Perple_X or Theriak/Domino.
 However, unlike these programs, G-minimisation is not THERMOCALC’s natural mode of operation – in particular, because it’s dependent on good starting guesses for phase compositional variables to find equilibria.
 Dogmin is therefore not the way that phase diagrams are constructed in THERMOCALC, although it can be useful for exploratory calculations, and is the basis of an upcoming extension pack facilitating open-system calculations.

-- phases to consider – THERMOCALC will then cycle through the possible subsets of these
+- with <list of phases from axfile> : a list of phases to consider.
+THERMOCALC will then cycle through the possible subsets of these.

-- maximum variance to be considered (higher max variance -> fewer phases in smallest assemblage)
+- maxvar or varrange: maximum, or min and max, variance of assemblages to be considered (higher max variance -> fewer phases in smallest assemblage).

 Mineral composition scripts

 - be aware that THERMOCALC will not find the most stable equilibrium among the phases in an assemblage – or necessarily any equilibrium at all – unless the starting guesses are good enough.

 - stay aware of the compositions being calculated by THERMOCALC, and notice if, for example, the program is finding compositions on the unexpected side of a solvus.

 The key output file is tc-<project>-ic.txt, which contains full details of the most stable assemblage found.
 By setting the information level script, doglevel, as shown in the sample scriptfile, the user can obtain varying amounts of information about the full set of calculations attempted, distributed among the usual output files.
 Full details of the x-eos used are printed in the file tc-<project>-it.txt.

 A sample scriptfile for dogmin calculations can be downloaded here: